Sarah Atkinson Counselling

 From the beginning of 2019 my partner and I are and our new baby have been living in remote Arnhem Land (where we welcomed our little girl too!), learning from and with Yolŋu people on Yolŋu land.
 This is where I have commenced my independent online counselling/supervision service.
 Please do make contact if you would like to meet, but to let you know that my times are limited as our baby keeps me busy!
-Come February, 2020, I will have more capacity to offer appointments.
+Come mid-late 2021, I will have more capacity to offer appointments.
 Please do email me for recommendations of other therapists offering a similar service.

 I am alert and attuned to the individual experience of the people I meet and their unique set of circumstances.